Hôtel van Eetvelde: Extensions

+In 1901, Horta added a second extension to the house, on the other side this time, on half of a plot acquired by van Eetvelde, who directly sold the other half to his neighbour.

-Interior design
+Interior

 The interior of the central building revolves around an octagonal rotunda surmounted by a skylight.
 This rotunda and its glass roof were reconstructed in 1988, as they were originally designed by Horta.

-Horta combined here a rest area and a movement area: the rotunda has the function of a small living room or Winter Garden, but it is surrounded by a circulation area that provides the connection with the living room, the dining room and stairwell.
+Horta combined here a rest area and a movement area; the rotunda has the function of a small living room or Winter Garden, but it is surrounded by a circulation area that provides the connection with the living room, the dining room and stairwell.

-The cupola with its coloured stained glass windows is supported by eight steel columns which "are integrated into this vegetal world like rods".
+The cupola with its coloured stained glass windows is supported by eight steel columns, which "are integrated into this vegetal world like rods".
 The dining room door is adorned with opalescent glass whose tint changes according to the intensity and incidence of light.

 Awards

 The UNESCO commission recognised the Hôtel van Eetvelde as UNESCO World Heritage in 2000, as part of the listing 'Major Town Houses of the Architect Victor Horta':